Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Deployment Case Studies

-Different parallel backbones are suited to varying hardware conditions.
-While FSDP typically delivers ease of use and good efficiency on fewer than 1000 GPUs or relatively short sequences for LLMs (e.g., 4k), Megatron demonstrates superior scalability as the scale increases beyond 1000 GPUs or when handling extremely large sequences (e.g., 64k).
-In this context, algorithm teams may migrate an LLM between backbones to meet their specific demands.
-However, this migration process can potentially introduce anomalies.
+Different parallel backends are suited to varying hardware conditions.
+In this context, algorithm teams may migrate an LLM between backends to meet their specific demands.
+However, this migration process can potentially introduce regressions.
 A typical scenario encountered by \sysname{} is an anomalous MFU decline when migrating a Llama-like 80B model from FSDP (1888 H800 GPUs) to Megatron (1586 H800 GPUs with a data-parallel degree of 58, pipeline-parallel degree of 8, and tensor-parallel degree of 4).
-This anomaly specifically stems from a matrix layout change.
-The weight dimension of the LLM’s FFN layer, initially configured as $[8192 \times 33936]$ during training on FSDP, changes to $[8192 \times 8484]$ after migration to Megatron with a tensor parallelism degree of 4.
+This regression specifically stems from a matrix layout change.
+The weight dimension of the LLM’s FFN (feed forward network) layer, initially configured as $[8192 \times 33936]$ during training on FSDP, changes to $[8192 \times 8484]$ after migration to Megatron with a tensor parallelism degree of 4.

 After migration to Megatron, this operator exhibits significantly lower FLOPS due to smaller batch size and the unfavorable 8484 layout for Tensor Cores, which require alignment to 128 bytes.
 In contrast, the dimension 33936 and larger batch size on FSDP meet this alignment requirement.

-Following \sysname{}’s diagnosis, our infrastructure team customizes a kernel that pads 8484 to 8512. \autoref{fig:layout} further illustrates the FLOPS of the same operator before migration, after migration, and post-optimization guided by \sysname{}.
+While the algorithm team does not report this regression, \sysname{} detected and routed it to our infrastructure team.
+Following \sysname{}’s diagnosis, our infrastructure team customizes a kernel that pads 8484 to 8512. \autoref{fig:layout} illustrates the FLOPS of the same operator before migration, after migration, and post-optimization guided by \sysname{}.
 As shown, the operator experiences a $65.3\%$ decline in FLOPS after migration, and \sysname{} successfully facilitates the performance diagnosis.
 From the perspective of the training job, the overall MFU increases from $27\%$ to $36\%$, reflecting a $33.3\%$ improvement.

-\subsection{Case-3: New Algorithms and Data}
+\subsubsection{Case-3: New Algorithms and Data}

-Algorithm teams continually strive to enhance model performance by modifying the LLM architecture and incorporating new training data.
-However, this process often introduces anomalies.